-- Management of specific protocols or protocol ports.
-To protect the security of our network and our customers, we may block known hostile ports.
-In such cases, we may block that specific port until the attack ceases, at which time we remove the block. - Modification of protocol fields.
+Management of specific protocols or protocol ports.
+We do not block ports unless our network comes under attack from viruses or other "malware."
+In such cases, a third party provider may block that specific port until the attack ceases, at which time they remove the block.

+- Modification of protocol fields.
 Not applicable. - Applications or classes of applications inhibited or favored.
 Not applicable.